umerijaz/policy/README.md

 * Optimise Within Constraints: Incorporate strict budget capacities (e.g., limiting treatment to a specific percentage of the population) directly into the optimisation target.
 *Ensure Fiscal Discipline: Quantify and minimise "fiscal risk exposure" by identifying non-responsive populations.
 ## Workshop Context
-This work draws from training materials developed for a workshop for NUST Institute of Policy Studies (NIPS), Pakistan which I delivered today.
+This work draws from training materials developed for a workshop for [NUST Institute of Policy Studies (NIPS), Pakistan](https://nips.nust.edu.pk/) which I delivered on 12/06/2026.
 The framework is designed to provide decision-level guidance for resource-constrained environments, including (for example):
 * **NSS Score Improvement**: You can use these methods to optimise National Student Survey scores by effectively targeting a fraction of students for specific interventions.
 * **Internal Budget Allocation**: As departmental heads or leads, you can apply these techniques to provide financial incentives to a specific portion of your research group, ensuring the most impactful allocation of limited funds.
 ## Policy Domains Tested